iwannabeacowboy/3-column-preview-card-component/README.md

 ## Description 📝:

-The challenge is to build out this 3-column preview card component and get it looking as close to the design as possible.
+The challenge is to build out this 3-column preview card component and get it looking as close to the original design as possible.

 Users should be able to: